kbase/groups/design/design.md

       * Admins and app owners can requests addition
       * Who approves?
 Admin and app owner?
     * A mutable icon
+    * Admins can set select private workspaces to be appear in the organization workspaces list when viewed by non-members
+    * Custom fields, where field validation & view are defined by modular field handlers or built-in types and configured in the service configuration file
+    * Invitation based mechanism to change owner

-All properties are public except the list of workspaces and list of members.
+All properties are public except the list of workspaces and list of members (but see above).
 The list of administrators and owner are public.
 KBase System administrators can view all properties when they request to be viewed as system administrators and can reassign owners.

 ### Interactions with ACLs
 There are many potential models for interaction with system ACLs.
 Here we present 3 options,